-These are delicious.
+These are a sure-fire hit.

-Sure you can buy sausage rolls from the frozen section of your local grocer, and yes, that is easy, but not nearly so delicious (or preservative free) as these.
+Sure, you can buy sausage rolls from the frozen section of your local grocer, and yes, that is easy, but not nearly so delicious (or preservative free) as these.
 Impress your friends and make sausage rolls.
 It’s easy, I promise.
 If you double this recipe you can use the whole package of puff pastry and be all set for a new batch of guests or for a quick and delicious dinner!

 - 2 eggs